Cabinet agrees to get rid of sales incentives in insurance industry that are driving bad behaviour

-The Government has agreed to fast-track legislation which would ban sales incentives in the insurance industry.
+The Government has agreed to fast-track regulation which would ban sales incentives in the insurance industry.

 This comes after the Reserve Bank (RBNZ) and the Financial Market Authority (FMA) released a damning report on the life insurance market.